NthabisengSello/pdsnd_github/README.md

 Python 3, NumPy, and pandas installed using Anaconda
 A text editor, like Sublime or Atom.
 A terminal application (Terminal on Mac and Linux or Cygwin on Windows)

+## The Datasets
+Randomly selected data for the first six months of 2017 are provided for all three cities.
+All three of the data files contain the same core six (6) columns:

+Start Time (e.g., 2017-01-01 00:07:57)
+End Time (e.g., 2017-01-01 00:20:53)
+Trip Duration (in seconds - e.g., 776)
+Start Station (e.g., Broadway & Barry Ave)
+End Station (e.g., Sedgwick St & North Ave)
+User Type (Subscriber or Customer)
+The Chicago and New York City files also have the following two columns:

+Gender
+Birth Year